microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIDataset.md

 ```

 ### -WorkspaceId
-Id of the workspace to add the dataset.
+ID of the workspace to add the dataset.
 If not specified, the dataset will reside under "My Workspace".

 ```yaml
 Type: Guid